transdigiware/blockchain/enterprise_upgrade_tool.md

 If you are not able to see the **Upgrade tool** button, your Enterprise Plan network needs to be upgraded to Fabric v1.4 or your ordering service needs to be migrated to RAFT.

 You cannot use the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 console or APIs to add or remove nodes from your network until the upgrade is complete.
 If you want to remove upgraded nodes for any reason, such as a deployment failure, you need to remove the nodes using the upgrade tool.
-Otherwise, your Enterprise Plan network and your network on {{site.data.keyword.blockchainfull_notm}} Platform 2.0 will become out of synch.
+Otherwise, your Enterprise Plan network and your network on {{site.data.keyword.blockchainfull_notm}} Platform 2.0 will become out of sync.
 {:note}

 ## Create an instance of the {{site.data.keyword.blockchainfull_notm}} Platform 2.0